geomenke/QGIS2025_Working_with_Point_Cloud_Data_in_QGIS/README.md

 By the end of this workshop, you will be able to use QGIS to effectively visualize, analyze, and process point cloud data.

 #### Software
-To participate in this workshop, you will need a minimum of QGIS 3.42 Münster.
-This is the latest stable release of QGIS and importantly includes some of the new point cloud editing features.
-However, ideally install the QGIS Nightly release (3.43.x).
-This release will be important for the Editing section.
-You can download it from the [official QGIS website](https://qgis.org/) or by using the OSGeo4W installer.
+Software:
+To get the most out of this workshop you are encouraged to install the nightly release of QGIS (v 3.43).
+There are several important enhancements to working with point clouds which will be included in the next stable release of QGIS (v.
+3.44), later in June.
+If you can run the nightly release you will have access to these important features.
+Minimally, you will need the latest stable release - QGIS 3.42 Münster.

+If using Windows, you can download it from the official [QGIS website](https://qgis.org/download/) or by using the OSGeo4W installer.

 For MacOS users, try to download and install the DMG file from this [pull request](https://github.com/qgis/QGIS/pull/60039).

 For Debian based users, you can use QGIS Flatpack or change the repo.

-During the workshop you can use your own point cloud data or the open data that we will provide.
-We will provide the data for the workshop.
+Note: If you will be using a corporate laptop where permissions can be problematic, consider getting these installations completed with IT before you travel to the conference.

+Note 2: It is recommended that you also bring a tablet.
+There is an accompanying step-by-step tutorial.
+Having a tablet will allow you to read the tutorial on your tablet while working on your laptop.

 ### Instructors
 This workshop has been developed by Kurt Menke and Saber Razmjooei for the QGIS User Conference 2025, in Norrköping, Sweden from 2-3 June 2025.